 a final financial report (see APPENDIX III) on the payments made for the Action, certified by a responsible financial officer of the Grantees, accompanied by appropriate original supporting documents (and a summary translation of those invoices not drawn up in English or French).
 If, under domestic law, the original documents must be retained by the Grantees, certified copies must be submitted with the final financial report;

-a copy of the credit advice slip or any other document, provided by the Grantees’ bank, to certify receipt of the payment;
+a copy of the credit advice slip or any other document, provided by the Grantees’ bank, to certify receipt of the payment made for the Action;

-where the Agreement was not concluded in Euros, a certified copy, provided by the Grantees’ bank, indicating the exchange rate applied on the date(s) of conversion of the sum received into the local currency;
+where the Agreement was concluded in Euros, but the costs are incurred in another currency, a certified copy, provided by the Grantees’ bank, indicating the exchange rate applied on the date(s) of conversion of the sum received into the local currency;

 where applicable, upon request by the Council of Europe, the procurement documents referred to in Article 11.